kribo852/worldsim/README.md

 * Place objects such as trees
 * Remove objects, in proximity of the cursor

+Use the active tool from the toolbox with the SPACE-key.

 Export/save map E-key (saves the map as a json string).